All Products

 Management Rule

-Select a rule for lifecycle management.
-If a file in the specified directory is not accessed for the specified number of days, the file is dumped to the IA storage class.
-You can select one of the following rules:
+If a specified directory or file is not accessed for the specified number of days, the file is dumped to the IA or Archive storage class.

-The lifecycle policy dumps only infrequently-accessed files whose size ranges from 64 KiB to 4.88 TiB.
-Data that is not within this range is not dumped to the IA storage class.
+• The lifecycle policy dumps only infrequently-accessed files whose size ranges from 64 KiB to 4.88 TiB.
+Data that is not within this range is not dumped to the IA or Archive storage class.

 View lifecycle policies